Campaña por la Libertad para el soldado chileno David Veloso

 On October 18, the Chilean people began a generalized social uprising, triggered by a rise in passenger transportation in Santiago de Chile and violent repression of secondary students demonstrating against the increase by massively evading payment.
 This was the drop that filled the patience of the Chilean people, after thirty years of abuse and neoliberal capitalism administered by the civil governments that succeeded the Pinochet military civic dictatorship.
 On October 19, President Sebastián Piñera, imposed the state of emergency in the city of Santiago, placed an army general in charge of the city, and curfew was imposed.
 Piñera took to the streets the Armed Forces that joined the police in the repression of social protest for the first time since the end of the dictatorship.
 The measure was quickly also applied in most regions of the country.

 Despite this, the demonstrations were growing in number and massiveness, and people bravely challenged the curfew and repression.
 Just one week after the popular protest broke out, there was the most massive demonstration in the history of Chile.
-On October 25, two million protested only in Santiago, to which we must add other regions of the country, with three requirements: remove the Armed Forces from the street, withdraw from Congress the discussion of all those laws «against the people», and to convene a Constituent Assembly to achieve a new Constitution that replaces that of 1980 implemented under dictatorship and still in force.
+On October 25, two million protested only in Santiago, to which we must add other regions of the country, with four requirements: remove the Armed Forces from the street, Piñera’s resignation, withdraw from Congress the discussion of all those laws «against the people», and to convene a Constituent Assembly to achieve a new Constitution that replaces that of 1980 implemented under dictatorship and still in force.

 On October 28, Sebastián Piñera was forced to lift the state of emergency and curfew, which had not allowed him to end the popular protest, despite the serious violations of Human Rights, the dead, missing and injured people.
 On the contrary, the state of emergency and the curfew revealed the inability of the government.